achubaty/mpbClimateData/mpbClimateData.md

 The values of each of these indices are bound between 0 and 1, and this value is used to scale the vertical shift of the red-top recruitment curve.
 All climate maps are projected using a Lambert Conformal Conic projection and cover all of Canada.
 Where possible, all data downloads and preprocessing were scripted for reproducibility from raw, original sources.

+## Wind speed and direction

+We use the `BioSIM` R package [@Fortin:2021] to get historical and projected wind data from BioSim software [@Regniere:1995BioSim], and use these to produce maps of wind speed direction for the month of July for each simulation year.

 # Usage